PaulRohozhyn/simple-lamp-logs-collector/README.md

 ```
 /var/www/html
 ```
 # pasword protection

-If you want password protection you need create .htpasswd.
-Run command bellow as root, dont forget change username to you user which will use in login form
+If you want password protection you need to create .htpasswd.
+Run the command below as root, don't forget to change the username to your user which will use in the login form:

 ```
 # sh -c "echo -n 'username:' >> /etc/nginx/.htpasswd"
 ```
-Then set password for user
+Then set password for user:
 ```
 # sh -c "openssl passwd -apr1 >> /etc/nginx/.htpasswd"
 ```